© Unofficial Royalty 2024

 Full name: Fabiola Fernanda Maria de las Victorias Antonia Adelaida

 Born to a Spanish aristocratic family, Fabiola was the fifth of the six children of Gonzalo de Mora y Fernández, Riera y del Olmo, 4th Marquess of Casa Riera, 2nd Count of Mora and his wife Blanca de Aragón y Carrillo de Albornoz, Barroeta-Aldamar y Elío.
 Queen Victoria Eugenie of Spain, a granddaughter of Queen Victoria, was her godmother.
-In 1960, Fabiola married King Baudouin of the Belgians, who had been king since the abdication of his father King Leopold III in 1951.
+In 1960, Fabiola married King Baudouin of the Belgians, who had been king since his father King Leopold III abdicated in 1951.
 Unfortunately, King Baudouin and Queen Fabiola lost five children to miscarriages and never had children.
+On December 5, 2014, Queen Fabiola died and was buried with her husband at the Church of Our Lady of Laeken.

 Unofficial Royalty: Queen Fabiola of Belgium